curche/no-spoilers-please/README.md

 This app is a fork on the [Scrambled-Exif](https://gitlab.com/juanitobananas/scrambled-exif/) - a FOSS app for sharing Pictures after Removing Exif data - available from Play Store, F-Droid and GitLab

 If you wish to contribute, please have a look at the list of Open issues.
+Note that the app uses an additional `lib-common` library as a git sub-module is being used and you will need to fetch it to be able to build the app in Android Studio.
+More on that [here](https://gitlab.com/juanitobananas/libcommon)

 Modifications have been made for personal use while hopefully adhering to the Licenses of the parent app.
 I do not intend to release this to Play Store or F-Droid.
 In case you notice any problems, please file an [Issue](https://github.com/curche/no-spoilers-please/issues/new)